DesireeEDU/44688-Data-Analytics-Capstone-Project-Desiree-Thompson/README.md

 ## Project Overview

-In this project, our goal is to develop a machine learning model to estimate body fat percentage based on anthropometric measurements.
+In this project, the goal is to develop a machine learning model to estimate body fat percentage based on anthropometric measurements.
 Body fat estimation plays a crucial role in health assessment and fitness evaluation, making it a significant application in health analytics.

 ## Project Phases